-Term Definition fitout works A construction activity undertaken to install, remodel, replace or remove an office fitout. functional space A space identified by an Assessor as a distinct space in accordance with Section 4.4. measurement standard for rated area The standard used for determining the Net Lettable Area (NLA) of a rated premises, as set out in a) The Property Council of Australia (PCA), Method of Measurement: Commercial, 2008 (1997 reprint); or b) Building Owners and Managers Association (BOMA), Method of Measurement, 1989 or 2017; or c) Building Owners and Managers Association (BOMA), Method of Measurement (Net Rentable Area), 1985 or 2017. meeting room A room designed to accommodate meetings for short periods of time on a temporary basis, as opposed to a permanent working area.
-A meeting room is separated from adjacent spaces by full-height walls and a door. medical office facility A doctor's surgery, dentist's surgery or other facility operated by a health professional (e.g., physiotherapist) that occupies a tenancy within a commercial office building that is fit for office use and is serviced by the Base Building's direct HVAC energy .
-Note: For more information, see Section 4.6. metering A system of one or more devices providing an individual measurement. system Note: For further information, refer to NABERS The Rules - Metering and Consumption .
+Term Definition Meeting room A room designed to accommodate meetings for short periods of time on a temporary basis, as opposed to a permanent working area.
+A meeting room is separated from adjacent spaces by full-height walls and a door.
+Medical office facility A doctor's surgery, dentist's surgery or other facility operated by a health professional (e.g. physiotherapist) that occupies a Tenancy within a commercial office building that is fit for office use and is serviced by the Base Building's direct HVAC energy.
+Note: For more information, see Section 4.6.
+Metering system A system of one or more devices providing an individual measurement.
+Note: For further information, refer to NABERS The Rules - Metering and Consumption .
 NABERS rating input form The rating input form provided by NABERS for use by Assessors in the calculation of accredited ratings.
-For NABERS ratings for Offices, this is in the NABERS Rate application.
+For NABERS ratings for Offices, this is the online platform, NABERS Perform.
 For NABERS co-assess ratings, this is the NABERS Co-Assess Office Rating Calculator.
-National Administrator The body responsible for administering NABERS, in particular - a) establishing and maintaining the standards and procedures to be followed in all aspects of the operation of the system, and b) determining issues that arise during the operation of the system and the making of ratings, and c) accrediting Assessors and awarding accredited ratings in accordance with NABERS standards and procedures.
-The functions of the National Administrator are undertaken by the NSW Government through the Department of Planning, Industry and Environment.
+National Administrator The body responsible for administering NABERS, in particular, the following areas: Establishing and maintaining the standards and procedures to be followed in all aspects of the operation of the system.
+Determining issues that arise during the operation of the system and the making of ratings. c) Accrediting Assessors and awarding accredited ratings in accordance with NABERS standards and procedures.
+The functions of the National Administrator are undertaken by the NSW Government.
+Net Lettable Area (NLA) The floor area, determined in accordance with the measurement standard for rated area, of spaces that can be used as offices within the rated premises.
+Note: This is essentially the space within the permanent walls of the building, but excluding spaces for: a) Public access and use (including stairs, escalators, lift lobbies and passageways).